 The address of G. Stamatakos' webpage on the international researchers' database ORCID is http://orcid.org/0000-0003-2054-477X

-bio1006 Computational Modeling and Simulation for Medicine (Coordinator of the course)
+bio1006 Computational Modeling and Simulation for Medicine (course coordinator and lecturer))

 - Multiscale Cancer Modelling and in Silico Medicine (MSCM & ISM) (Graduate - Fall Semester)